-Yellowing foliage usually indicates either a lack of fertilizer or overwatering.
+Yellowing leaves usually indicate either a lack of fertilizer or overwatering.
 Continued overwatering will cause root tips to rot, rendering the tree unable to take up nutrients.
 Total defoliation can result if the problem is not corrected.

 Cut back on watering to the recommended rates and be sure to fertilize appropriately.

 Citrus are heavy feeders and require a constant steady source of Nitrogen, especially to look good and be productive.
 Make sure you fertilize regularly according to label directions with a quality citrus/avocado fertilizer.
 Make sure the ratio of any fertilizer you use has a higher amount of Nitrogen, relative to the other two elements.
-A 3:1:1 or 4:1:1 (N:P:K) fertilizer, plus trace elements is ideal.
+A 2:1:1 (N:P:K) fertilizer, plus trace elements is ideal.